-- 9. Forensic Pathologist, Dr Joanna Glengarry, from the Victorian Institute of Forensic Medicine (VIFM), conducted an inspection on 22 April 2019 and provided a written report of her findings dated 30 April 2019. - 10.
-The post-mortem examination revealed a fracture of the third lumbar vertebral body, increased lung markings in keeping with drowning, focal coronary calcification, and multiple abrasions, bruising, and lacerations around the region of the head and right arm. - 11.
-Dr Glengarry concluded that drowning represented the final mechanism of death in the setting of immersion in rough seas with adverse environmental conditions and the presence of a spine injury.
-She noted that the clinical consequences of a spinal injury cannot be predicted purely based on CT appearances alone. - 12.
+- Forensic Pathologist, Dr Joanna Glengarry, from the Victorian Institute of Forensic Medicine (VIFM), conducted an inspection on 22 April 2019 and provided a written report of her findings dated 30 April 2019. - 10.
+The post-mortem examination revealed a right-sided occipital fracture with pneumocranium and fourth ventricle and interventricular haemorrhage, increased lung markings in keeping with drowning, lacerations around the right side of the head and neck, and bruising of the right arm. - 11.
+Dr Glengarry concluded that drowning represented the final mechanism in the setting of adverse environmental conditions, namely rough seas and capsizing with concurrent head injuries. - 12.
 Toxicological analysis of post-mortem samples did not identify the presence of any alcohol or any commons drugs or poisons. - 13.
 Dr Glengarry provided an opinion that the medical cause of death was "1(a) Drowning". - 14.
 I accept Dr Glengarry's opinion.